 I operate on a wide variety of patients.
 I have operated on personal trainers, yoga and karate instructors, teachers, attorneys, dancers, business owners, professional moms, models, marathon runners, triathletes, and other physicians and nurses.
 Each person has their own hobbies and interests, and you need to think about how augmentation will affect those activities.
-My unique method for implant sizing is incredibly successful in enhancing a woman's breasts without interfering with their lifestyle.
+My unique method for implant "I totally love my results.
+The only thing I wish is that I had done it [breast augmentation with lift] sooner!